 - we are all changemakers (solutions-focused, deep sense of empathy, persistent, eternally optimistic, mobilized other changemakers);

 With his arrival February 10, we are onto the next step: settling and thriving.
 We have just found permanent housing and once the family moves in, the boys will start school.
 We will help Manal establish a network of support that includes childcare so she can work.
-Ahmad is working with our pro-bono legal partners, Blake, Cassels and Graydon LLP, to establish Dubarah in Canada.
+Edward is working with our pro-bono legal partners, Blake, Cassels and Graydon LLP, to establish Dubarah in Canada.

-In addition, Ahmad and our changemaker team attended a luncheon at the Economic Club of Canada last week with the Federal Minister of Immigration, Refugees & Citizenship and the Provincial Minister of Immigration.
+In addition, Edward and our changemaker team attended a luncheon at the Economic Club of Canada last week with the Federal Minister of Immigration, Refugees & Citizenship and the Provincial Minister of Immigration.
 They highlighted the importance of governments, social services and community groups to work together to support refugees -- beyond their first year.
-It was an opportunity to introduce Ahmad’s work to policymakers and prospective partners and help them tangibly understand the power of Ashoka and Fellows in creating an everyone a changemaker world.
+It was an opportunity to introduce Edward’s work to policymakers and prospective partners and help them tangibly understand the power of Ashoka and Fellows in creating an everyone a changemaker world.